-Nichole began talking to other women who have been affected by violence while she was in prison, and since her release two years ago, she’s built on her passion for advising and counselling others.
-Her willingness to share her past makes her a role model for youth, including her three younger sisters.
-She inspires students in Philadelphia schools by leading discussions about her own experiences with domestic violence and other challenges she's faced.
-Nichole hopes to organize more support groups for young girls through Philadelphia schools.
+Nichole’s willingness to share her past makes her a role model for youth, including her three younger sisters.
+She inspires students in Philadelphia schools by sharing her own experiences with domestic violence, incarceration, and growing up.
+Moving forward, Nichole hopes to organize more support groups for young girls through Philadelphia schools.

 The Cycle of Domestic Violence

-“I was in a domestic violent situation for a very long time, and unfortunately, throughout the relationship, I stayed, like most young girls do.
-One of the fights I ended up stabbing him, and he ended up passing away.
+“I was in a domestic violence situation for a very long time, and unfortunately, throughout the relationship, I stayed, like most young girls do.
+One of the fights, I ended up stabbing him, and he ended up passing away.

 “You don’t just walk into domestic violence; most of us don’t.
 We become accustomed to it by seeing it.
 It doesn’t have a color on it … because domestic violence strikes everywhere.

 “Growing up seeing my mother and her abusive relationships, of course you say, ‘I’m never going to be like that, I’m never going to have those things in my world.’
-You become accustomed to seeing it, so you become accustomed to thinking, ‘well this gotta be the way things are,’ and I put myself in that situation … I’m from the projects, so what we see most of the time is our mothers accepting anything - the drug-dealing boyfriends, the gun-toting guys.
+You become accustomed to seeing it, so you become accustomed to thinking, ‘well, this’s gotta be the way things are.’ … I’m from the projects, so what we see most of the time is our mothers accepting anything - the drug-dealing boyfriends, the gun-toting guys.

 “[Change] starts with parents.
-You learn all your habits from your parents, and what you see is what you will do.
-If your mother or your father does a certain thing everyday, as much as you hate it, eventually, you will do the same thing … I would say for most of the women that I’ve talked to, and nobody knows how to break the chain until you are sitting in a room by yourself for a while.”
+You learn all your habits from your parents, and what you see is what you will do … I would say that for most of the women that I’ve talked to.
+And nobody knows how to break the chain until you are sitting in a room by yourself for a while.”

 Gender and Violence